devProMaleek/devProMaleek/README.md

 - 😊 I see myself as a curious and self-directed individual.

-- 👳‍♂️ I'm just a Muslim who love to code.
+- 👳‍♂️ I'm just a Muslim who loves to code.

 - ✔  Fun fact: I love to play online games, watch movies and exercise.